 As a rule, any person, either Greek or non-Greek, is subject to a Greek court's jurisdiction, thus he may sue or be sued, provided a Greek court is locally competent to try the case (article 3 of GCCP).
-Such competence is determined by a rather detailed categorisation; among the various legal bases and regarding a tortious act, the one regarding the place where the event that caused the damage either took place or is to occur establishes competence, thus jurisdiction, of a Greek court (articles 22 ff. and especially article 35 of GCCP).
-At EU level, one may also mention Regulation 44/2001 ("Brussels I"), as in force, as also being applicable to Greece.
+Such competence is determined by a rather detailed categorisation; among the various legal bases and regarding a tortious act, the one regarding the place where the event that caused the damage either took place or is to occur establishes the competence, and thus the jurisdiction, of a Greek court (articles 22 ff. and especially article 35 of GCCP).
+At the EU level, one may also mention Regulation 1215/2012 "on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters" (ex-Regulation 44/2001/"Brussels I"), as in force (recast text), as this is also applicable to Greece.